MarilynWho/readme-generator/output/README.md

 ## Usage

-To use program open console and  type: > node index.js
+To use this program got to command line and type > node index.js

 ## License

-I use MIT Licence for this project.
+This program runs under MIT Licence.

 ## Contributing